chapmanic/Movie-Library-WebApp/README.md

 # Movie Library App
-This App is hosted live at: https://movie-tracker-rhuj.onrender.com

 ## Description
 This Movie Library App allows users to create and interact with a personalised movie collection.
-Users can search for movies using an API, adding them to their personalised library.
+Users can search for movies using an API from api.themoviedb.org, adding them to their personalised library.

-The App is coded using Python (Flask Framework), uses a SQL database (SQLAlchemy), Bootstrap 5 (CSS Framework) and utilises an in API  from https://www.themoviedb.org/
+## Stack
+- Python (Flask Framework)
+- SQL database (SQLAlchemy)
+- Bootstrap 5 (CSS Framework)

 ## Features
 - Add new movies to the library (CRUD).